rdkcentral/ThunderUI/readme.md

 # Compile

-To compile a release version of WPE Framework UI please run
+To compile a release version of Thunder UI please run
 ```
 grunt release
 ```